Aims and Scope

 The SI unit for radioactivity is becquerel (Bq): 1 Ci=37×109 disintegrations per second=37 GBq.
 The disintegrations per minute (dpm), not counts per minute (cpm), should be converted to Bq for presentation.

-Do not recapitulate the results, but discuss their significance against the background of existing knowledge, and identify clearly those aspects that are novel.
-The final paragraph should highlight the main conclusion(s), and provide some indication of the direction future research should take.
+Do not recapitulate the results but discuss their significance against the background of existing knowledge and identify novel aspects.
+The final paragraph should highlight the main conclusion(s) and indicate the direction future research should take.
 This section may be divided into subheadings to assist the reader.

-Authors are required to include a statement to specify the contributions of each co-author.
-The statement can be up to several sentences long, describing the tasks of individual authors referred to by their initials.
-We suggest the following kind of format (please use initials to refer to each author’s contribution): JDE carried out the genetic studies, participated in the proteomic analysis and drafted the manuscript.
+All multi-authored papers should include an ‘Author contributions’ section at the end of the paper to accurately reflect the contributions of each co-author.
+We suggest the following kind of format (please use initials to refer to each author’s contribution): JDE carried out the genetic studies, participated in the proteomic analysis, and drafted the manuscript.
 JSR carried out the immunoassays and performed the statistical analysis.
-JMP conceived of the study, and participated in its design and coordination and helped to draft the manuscript.
+JMP conceived the study, participated in its design and coordination, and helped draft the manuscript.
 All authors read and approved the final manuscript.

 Define if there is any competing interest.
-If there is no competing interest, we suggest following format, for example: All authors declare no competing financial interests.
+If there is no competing interest, we suggest the following format: All authors declare no competing interests.

 Authors are responsible for the accuracy of the references.
 Published articles as well as those in press (please state the name of the journal and enclose a copy of the manuscript) may be included.
-In the text of the manuscript, references to the literature should be numbered consecutively and indicated by a superscript.
-Each reference should be numbered individually and listed at the end of the manuscript; examples are given below.
-All authors should be quoted for papers with up to five authors; for papers more than five authors, the first five authors only should be quoted, followed by et al. Note: An EndNote style file is available to download here.
+All references to the literature cited will be given in the order of their appearance in the text in a consecutively numbered list at the end of the article.
+All authors should be quoted for papers with up to five authors; for papers with more than five authors, only the first five authors should be quoted, followed by et al.

 Example of a book citation: